 Lecture No 041294

-Subject title Lecture of NCNP Brain Lecture of NCNP Brain Physiology and Pathology Subject ID
+Subject title Lecture of NCNP Brain Physiology and Patholo Subject ID

-Instructors Mikio Hoshino, Ichinohe e Noritaka, HANAKAWA TAKASHI, GOTOH Yuich ni, AOKI YOSHITSUGU, ' YAMASHITA Yuichi
+Instructors

-Semester YearLong 2020 Level 1st - year Units 6
+Semester YearLong 2021 Level 1st year Units 6

 Course by the

 instructor with

 practical experiences

 NCNP

 The nervous system is a very fine and complex organ to elicit the higher brain function and its malfunction causes a variety of neurological and psychiatric disorders in humans.
 In this lecture, students learn the structure, development and function of the normal nervous and muscle systems as well as pathology of developmental disorders, psychiatric disorders, neurological diseases and muscle diseases.
 Students also study the latest progress of advanced remedy for neuromuscular diseases.
 The lecture is held at NCNP (National Center of Neurology and Psychiatry).